qidi-community/Plus4-Wiki/content/adjusting-belt-tension/README.md

 ### 4 - Retighten the belt clamping bolts

-Rew-tighten the belt clamping bolts, and re-run the Input Shaper Calibration procedure
+Now tighten the belt clamping bolts, and re-run the Input Shaper Calibration procedure

 ## How to increase/balance the belt tension on the Plus 4